Jordan721/Jordan_Alexis/ReadMe.md

 ## 📅 Recent Updates

+### December 27, 2025 ✨
+Added smooth animations to certification folders!
+Folders now have radial glow effects on hover, 3D icon rotations, and buttery-smooth fade transitions when opening/closing.
+The whole experience feels polished and professional! 🎭🎨

 ### December 26, 2025 🎨
 Complete redesign from the ground up!
 The entire website has been rebuilt with a modern, professional look - totally different from the old Trail_7 version.
 New animations, better layouts, improved navigation, and way cleaner design! 🚀✨